open-mmlab/mmengine/docs/en/tutorials/runner.md

 - Master the common usage and configuration of the runner
 - Learn the best practice - writing config files - of the runner
 - Know about the basic dataflow and execution order
-- Feel by yourself the advantages of using runner, perhaps
+- Feel by yourself the advantages of using runner (perhaps)

 ## Example codes of the runner